civicrm/civicrm-sysadmin-guide/docs/install/multi-site.md

 SET @domainID = 2;
 ```

-And import this file to your civicrm db
+And import this file to your CiviCRM database.

-## Locate the sites directory
+## Create the new site

-Setup another site on drupal say site2.example.com.
-This will create sites/site2.example.com/ directory in drupal.
+Setup the CMS for the second site.
+In some cases, you will install a new instance of the CMS.
+You can also use the existing CMS if you are using the [Domain Access](https://www.drupal.org/project/domain) module for Drupal or the [WordPress multisite network](https://codex.wordpress.org/Create_A_Network) feature.

 ## Locate the settings file for the second site